Tsento Gewog

 Tsento Gewog (བཙན་ཏོ་) is a gewog (village block) of Paro District, Bhutan.
 There are 5,253 people living in 21 villages and 487 households in the gewog, as of 2018.
 The Taktsang Palphug Monastery, also known as the Paro Taktsang or the Tiger's Nest, is a popular tourist attraction in Tsento Gewog, and one of the country's most visited.

 Geography

 Tsento Gewog is a gewog of the Paro District of Bhutan.
 A gewog is a village block and a second-level administrative division of Bhutan below districts.

 Covering an area of 575 square kilometres, Tsento Gewog contains 5 chiwogs (electoral precincts), 21 villages, and 487 households.
 It is situated at an altitude of 2,000 to 5,210 metres above sea level, in the north of Paro District.
 It has a cool to extreme cold climate, with an annual temperature range of 4–17 C and an annual rainfall of 280 milimetres.

+A secret road/trail connecting Phari in China known as Tremo La is the only connection between Bhutan and China.